lamarrr/lamarrr.github.io/_posts/cpp-object-lifecycle/2024-01-15-cpp-object-lifecycle.md

 int * x = (int*) malloc(4);
 (*x)++; // undefined behaviour
 ```
-The code above invokes undefined behaviour due to an uninitialized read of an `int` at memory x.
+The code above invokes undefined behavior due to an uninitialized read of an `int` at memory x.
 With optimizations enabled, the compiler can aggressively decide to totally ignore the increment operation.

 To fix: